Hassan Shehata: Return to Zamalek

 In Africa, he was the first player to score a continental goal for Zamalek in their match against Ahly Tripoli in the 1976 African Cup Winners' Cup.
-He played with his team in the African Cup of Champions as well, and scored a total 6 goals in African championships for his club.
-He won the EFA “Best Player in Egypt” award in 1976 and was also awarded the Order of the Republic, first class in 1980 from the former Egyptian President Anwar Sadat.
+He played with his team in the African Cup of Champions as well, and scored a total 6 goals in the African championships for his club.
+Shehata won the EFA “Best Player in Egypt” award in 1976 and was also awarded the Order of the Republic, first class in 1980 from the former Egyptian President Anwar Sadat.
 In 1982, Shehata decided to retire from professional football.
 Another festival was prepared for his retirement and it was attended by celebrities, actors, writers and thousands bidding farewell to the legendary star in the Cairo Stadium.

 International career

 Shehata was called for the Egypt national football team for the first time in 1970, where his first international match was against Libya on 27 December 1970 in Tripoli at the Africa Cup of Nations Qualifiers in which Egypt won with a single goal scored by Hanafi Halil and assisted by Shehata.
 In the 1973 All-Africa Games in Lagos, Shehata scored against Nigeria in the semifinal where his country won the bronze medal after defeating Ghana in the third place playoff.